Jupitr/Jupitr/README.md

 # Jupitr

-> Jupitr is portal for Hack Reactor alumni and students to connect with each other.
+Jupitr is portal for Hack Reactor students and alumni to connect with each other.

 ## Team